vitaljke/shootyepgp-wanted/README.md

 # Fork for the < ERROR > guild (Turtle WoW)
 - Displays Player Rank
-- Bids window is public for the raid to see
 - Corrected Pricelist including custom Turtle WoW items
 - Shows item ID's
 - Ability to look up an item's ID by typing ``/parseid [ITEM_LINK]`` in game